rbrandt88/Carver-Edison/README.md

 The following chain of events will happen:

+1. docker-compose.yml will be executed
-1. Posgres starts and inicializes a database
+2. Posgres will start and inicialize a database
+3. The api service will wait for the database to become active
-2. The manhattan excel data is downloaded and inserted into the database
+4. After the all clear, the manhattan excel data will be downloaded and inserted into the database
-3. A flask api service is started on port 6001
+5. A flask api service is started on port 6001

 ## How to query